Request a Call

 Regardless of which project management methodology you choose, you can use the above-mentioned project management KPIs.
 But of course, none of this matters if the data are not collected and analyzed.
 The problem may arise from the fact that development teams may believe that actually getting the work done is more important than measuring progress.
 In this case, it’s better to have an experienced PM to handle issues.

-The following agile project management metrics can help measure the work done and value delivered to customers.
+The following Agile project management metrics can help measure the work done and value delivered to customers.

 Velocity